ConnorKillackey/interview-prep/README.md

 work at FB-size scale - smart co-workers - good physical location or weather or activities - high potential for career growth, doing high ownership and high impact work

-## Problems

-Egg Problem
-egg floors problem
-1. work you way up each floor until an egg breaks having two eggs allows us to skip floors how do we choose which floors to skip

-We want to skip as few floors as possible the first time we drop an egg, so if our first egg breaks right away we don't have a lot of floors to drop our second egg from.
-We always want to be able to reduce the number of floors we're skipping by one.
-We don't want to get towards the top and not be able to skip any floors any more.

-Shuffling Cards

-Rolling Dice

 ## Contributing